• Skip to primary navigation

 You can’t wait, you just want that school experiment to give you a result sharply, and you just want the next class to begin.

-Such behavior can actually make you lose focus and result in negative situations.
+Such behavior can make you lose focus and result in negative situations.

 How to Improve Academic Weakness of Students

 Before you can improve your academic weaknesses, you must identify and make a list of them.
-This is the first step needed to improve those weaknesses.
+This is the first step needed to strengthen those weaknesses.

-Go through your created list and begin to think of ways you can solve them.
+Go through your created list and think of ways to solve them.
 Let’s look at some academic weaknesses and how we can change them to the strengths of students.

 Lack of Focus:

-This is a good point because when you divide time and work into smaller blocks, the task at hand seems more manageable.
+This is a good point because the task at hand seems more manageable when you divide time and work into smaller blocks.

-You cannot focus if you for several hours try an hour or 30minutes and with practice, you can increase the amount of time till it’s suitable for you.
+You cannot focus if you are for several hours; try an hour or 30minutes, and with practice, you can increase the amount of time till it’s suitable for you.

 Fear of Failure:

-You find it difficult to speak out, ask questions, or indulge in school activities because you feared being wrong, embarrassed, and criticized.
+You find it difficult to speak out, ask questions, or indulge in school activities because you fear being wrong, embarrassed, and criticized.

-The right thing to do is to practice speaking out in your room, with your friends, family gatherings, or events with a smaller group of people.
+The right thing to do is to practice speaking out in your room, with your friends, at family gatherings, or at events with a smaller group of people.

 Procrastination: